 privacy is everything

 every labor is unique

 education is your ally

 most labors are normal, most emergencies are clear

 I'm Andrea Olson

-I’m a mom of five children born over a span of eight years.
+I’m a mom of six children born over a span of thirteen years.
 Yes, in some ways, I'm a little nuts.
-Three of them were born at home, and two of those three were born unassisted - freebirth, they call it.
+Four of them were born at home, and three of those four were born unassisted - freebirth, they call it.
 I've spent over five years researching and collecting information on how to have a fulfilling, informed, and satisfying freebirth.
 Learn More About Me